shraddha241104/Apna-College-Java-DSA/README.md

 Breaks taken : August 4 - August 14 (CAE - 1).
 Note: DSA is difficult and cannot be completed quickly.
 DSA is core concept.
 # Apna-College-Java-DSA
-From 0 to Advanced level - my learning journey of JAVA DAY - 1 FLOWCHARTS, VARIABLES AND DATA TYPES
+From 0 to Advanced level - my learning journey of JAVA.
+DAY - 1 FLOWCHARTS, VARIABLES AND DATA TYPES
 DAY - 2 OPERATORS, CONDITIONAL STATEMENTS AND LOOPS DAY - 3 PATTERNS AND FUNCTIONS